 - Elect a site representative to the Policy Council

-- Be a family advocate for all chlidren
+- Be a family advocate for all children

-- Become involved in designing a quality program for your child
+- Become involved in designing a quality program for their child

 - Locate resources in the community to carry out program activities